-The purpose of the Project is to restore the severely eroded berm and dune system at North Beach using beachfill material (sand) back to the project template dimensions as constructed in 2013 following Hurricane Sandy.
+The purpose of the Project is to restore the severely eroded berm and dune system of the North Beach as constructed in 2013 following Hurricane Sandy.
 This would enhance resiliency and protect critical infrastructure, habitat, and recreation from the effects of coastal erosion.

-The northside Indian River Inlet coastline (North Beach) has a long history of erosion due to the interruption of the northward flow of sand caused by the construction of the inlet jetties.
+The North Beach has a long history of erosion due to the interruption of the northward flow of sand caused by the construction of the inlet jetties.
 This erosion has made critical infrastructure, such as SR-1 and the Indian River Inlet Bridge (currently the Charles W. Cullen Memorial (Inlet) Bridge), more vulnerable to storm damages.
-To mitigate risk and provide a consistent source of sand to North Beach, a sand bypass facility was constructed in 1990 by USACE and is operated and maintained by the State of Delaware.
-The sand bypass system mimics the natural flow of sand from south to north by pumping sand from the southside beach fillet, across the inlet to the North Beach.
+To mitigate risk and provide a consistent source of sand to North Beach, a sand bypass facility was constructed in 1990 by USACE south of the south jetty and is operated and maintained by the State of Delaware.
+The sand bypass system mimics the natural flow of sand from south to north by pumping sand from the southside beach fillet across the inlet to the North Beach.
 Sand pumping rates are variable and average 100,000 cy of sand per year.

-Prior to the construction of the sand bypass system, sand was periodically obtained from the interior Indian River Inlet flood shoal and placed on the North Beach.
+Prior to the construction of the sand bypass system, sand was periodically obtained from the interior IRI Flood Shoal and placed on the North Beach.
 From 1957 to 1990, over 2 million cy of sand was dredged from the Inlet interior to maintain the Federal navigation channel and to obtain beach fill for the eroding shoreline north of the Inlet (USACE 2014).
 Once the sand bypass system was operational in 1990, dredging within the Inlet was only necessary in 2010 to fill scour holes located near the USCG facility.
 Otherwise, no additional dredging of the interior Inlet was performed to obtain beach fill or maintain the channel until Hurricane Sandy hit in October 2012.

 Hurricane Sandy eroded hundreds of thousands of cy of sand from the North Beach, resulting in overwash from the storm surge that flooded SR-1 and the approach to the newly constructed Inlet Bridge.
 Overwash forced the closure of this critical highway and evacuation route for several days until State crews could remove sand from the roadway and make the necessary repairs.
 Following Hurricane Sandy, over 500,000 cy of sand was required to rebuild the beach template, which is a far greater volume than the sand bypass system could accommodate.
-Therefore in 2013 under a coastal emergency action, the USACE dredged the Indian River Inlet flood shoal borrow area and used all dredged material to rebuild the berm and dune system at North Beach.
+Therefore in 2013 under the Flood Control and Coastal Emergencies program, the USACE dredged sand from the Indian River Inlet Flood Shoal borrow area to repair the berm and dune system at North Beach.